-Potential Hazards Hazard Describe Hazard Controls Current Risk Level New or Additional Controls Required Final Risk New or Additional Controls Action Action Verified as Complete: Υ N N/ A on Plant Level By: (Name and Date) (Name and Date) 26.
+Potential Hazards l· Haza rd Describe Hazard Controls Current Risk Lev Current Risk Level New or Additional Controls Required Final Risk New or Additional Controls Action Action Verified as Complete: Υ N N/ A 00 on Plant Level By: (Name and Date) (Name and Date) 26.
 Can operation of the plant create DUST?
-Explosive atmosphere Breathing hazard Reduced visibility Nuisance dust at nearby community Impact on local flora and fauna Loss of topsoil and spread of weeds and pathogens N 27.
+Explosive atmosphere Breathing hazard Reduced visibility Nuisance dust at nearby community Impact on local flora and fauna Loss of topsoil and spread of weeds and pathogens Y Potential Hazard - site specific Site risk assessment must be undertaken by client to ensure hazardous dust is not disturbed by plant/task (e.g. asbestos) Exclusion zones and PPE (goggles, mask, protective clothing) will be required and a risk assessment must be undertaken onsite to determine PPE and controls L 27.
 Can the plant become UNSTABLE during operation?
-Working on uneven / unstable ground Shifting load Lack of plant support Outriggers Y Potential Hazard Ensure all users have read and understood the Safety Instructions contained within the Operator/Instruct ion Manual before operating.
-Site specific risk assessment must be undertaken by client onsite to determine PPE and controls 28.
+Working on uneven / unstable ground Shifting load Lack of plant support Outriggers Y Injury from overturning plant and/or shifting load Ensure plant is operating within the manufacturers specifications Avoid use near steep slopes, trenches & pits.
+Reinforce grounds and edges where required.
+Site specific risk assessment must be undertaken by client onsite to determine PPE and controls

+Potential Hazards Hazard Describe Hazard Controls Current Risk Level New or Additional Controls Required Final Risk New or Additional Controls Action Action Verified as Complete: Υ N N/ A on Plant Level By: (Name and Date) (Name and Date) 28.
 Could LOSS of LOAD occur?
-Failure of ropes/slings Overloading Entanglement in surrounding N structures Maintenance requirements
+Z Failure of ropes/slings Overloading Entanglement in surrounding structures Maintenance requirements 29.

-Potential Hazards Hazard Describe Hazard Controls Current Risk Level New or Additional Controls Required Final Risk New or Additional Controls Action Action Verified as Complete: Υ N N/ A on Plant Level By: (Name and Date) (Name and Date) 29.
 Is there anything in the SURROUNDING ENVIRONMENT that may produce a hazard?
-N Power lines Low ceiling Other plant Storage areas Co-located equipment Isolation requirements Potential for flash flooding if operating adjacent to waterways Operating in known areas of weeds, pathogens or contamination Operating in sensitive environments requiring protection from offsite weeds/pathogens or spills 30.
-Can CHEMICALS create a hazard?
-Leaking from plant Splashing Explosion PPE considerations Spill kit considerations N
+Power lines Low ceiling Other plant Storage areas Co-located equipment Isolation requirements Potential for flash flooding if operating adjacent to waterways Operating in known areas of weeds, pathogens or contamination Operating in sensitive environments requiring protection from offsite weeds/pathogens or spills Y Potential Hazard - site specific hazards Site specific risk assessment must be undertaken by client to determine controls, PPE & exclusion zones.